simonw/sqlite-utils/docs/cli-reference.rst

       Install packages from PyPI into the same environment as sqlite-utils

     Options:
-      -U, --upgrade             Upgrade packages to latest version -e, --editable DIRECTORY  Install a project in editable mode from this path -h, --help                Show this message and exit.
+      -U, --upgrade        Upgrade packages to latest version -e, --editable TEXT  Install a project in editable mode from this path -h, --help           Show this message and exit.

 .. _cli_ref_uninstall: